codebyalexx/minecraft-manager-app/README.md

 ### run the production build
 To run the production build, run the following commands in yout terminal:
 1. `npm run start`

+## contributing

+Contributing is not possible at this time.
+Please check back later.